Process management

 After you or a colleague create a Process, you can go back to it so you can edit or delete it.

-1. On the Ada dashboard, go to Config > AI AGENT > Processes, then open the Process you want to delete.
+1. On the Ada dashboard, go to Config > AI AGENT > Processes, then open the Process you want to edit or delete.

 2. Make your required changes to the Process.